 This course will take an issues-oriented, critical-thinking approach to the healthcare system, with a particular emphasis on pharmacy practice.
-The course will build on the material from PHM110H1, PHM114H1 and PHM215H1, and will allow a deeper look into areas such as quality and patient safety, e-health technology and the health care needs of diverse populations.
+The course will build on the material from PHM110H1, PHM114H1 and PHM215H1, and will allow a deeper look into areas such as quality and patient safety, e-health technology and the health care needs of diverse populations, including Indigenous peoples.
 Students will also have an opportunity to explore the role of interprofessional collaboration in health care delivery.
 By following week by week the members of a virtual Canadian family as they navigate the healthcare system, students will examine issues with drug supply and access, pharmacy practice reform, expanded services, collaborative care and reimbursement models, and the interconnectivity of the disparate parts of the health care system.
-In addition to looking at health systems issues related to pharmacy practice in Canada, this course will include international comparisons between the Canadian system and the systems of the United Kingdom, United States and Australia.
 By participating in class discussions, reading course reference materials and completing assignments, students will learn to identify and analyze current and emerging health system issues from key stakeholder perspectives.
 In the course of doing so, they will also become aware of, understand and appreciate:

-- · factors internal and external to pharmacy and medication use that drive change in practice - current strategies for evaluating and improving health care and pharmacy practice - the role of interprofessional collaboration in the delivery of healthcare - emerging roles and opportunities in pharmacy.
+- factors internal and external to pharmacy and medication use that drive change in practice - current strategies for evaluating and improving health care and pharmacy practice • - the role of interprofessional collaboration in the delivery of healthcare • - emerging roles and opportunities in pharmacy. •